-The main contributions of this paper are a detailed statistical analysis of field data on latent sector errors and a comparative evaluation of different approaches for protecting against LSEs, including some new schemes that we propose based on our data analysis.
+The main contributions of this article are a detailed statistical analysis of field data on latent sector errors and a comparative evaluation of different approaches for protecting against LSEs, including some new schemes that we propose based on our data analysis.

 The statistical analysis revealed some interesting properties.
-We observe that many of the statistical aspects of LSEs are well modeled by power-laws, including the length of error bursts (i.e. a series of contiguous sectors affected by LSEs), the number of good sectors that separate error bursts, and the number of LSEs observed per time.
+We observe that many of the statistical aspects of LSEs are well modeled by power-laws, including the length of error bursts (i.e., a series of contiguous sectors affected by LSEs), the number of good sectors that separate error bursts, and the number of LSEs observed per time.
 We find that these properties are poorly modeled by the most commonly used distributions, geometric and Poisson.
-Instead we observe that a Pareto distribution fits the data very well and report the parameters that provide the best fit.
+Instead, we observe that a Pareto distribution fits the data very well, and report the parameters that provide the best fit.
 We hope this data will be useful for other researchers who do not have access to field data.
-We find no significant difference in the statistical properties of LSEs in nearline drives versus enterprise class drives.
+We find no significant difference in the statistical properties of LSEs in nearline drives versus enterprise-class drives.

 Some of our statistical observations might also hold some clues as to what mechanisms cause LSEs.
-For example, we observe that nearly all drives with LSEs, experience all LSEs in their lifetime within the same 2-week period, indicating that for most drives most errors have been caused by the same event (e.g. one scratch), rather than a slow and continuous wear-out of the media.
+For example, we observe that nearly all drives with LSEs, experience all LSEs in their lifetime within the same two-week period, indicating that for most drives most errors have been caused by the same event (e.g., one scratch), rather than a slow and continuous wear-out of the media.

 An immediate implication of the above observation is that both approaches commonly used to model LSEs are unrealistic.
-The first approach ties LSE arrivals to the workload process, by assuming a certain bit error rate, and assuming that each read or write has the same fixed probability p of causing an LSE.
+The first approach ties LSE arrivals to the workload process, by assuming a certain bit-error rate, and assuming that each read or write has the same fixed probability p of causing an LSE.
 The second approach models LSEs by a separate arrival process, most commonly a Poisson process.
 Both will result in a much smoother process than the one seen in practice.

-In our comparative study of the effectiveness of intradisk redundancy schemes we find that simple parity check (SPC) schemes still leave a significant fraction of drives (50% for some models) with errors that cannot be recovered by intra-disk redundancy.
+In our comparative study of the effectiveness of intra-disk redundancy schemes, we find that simple parity check (SPC) schemes still leave a significant fraction of drives (50% for some models) with errors that cannot be recovered by intra-disk redundancy.
 An observation in our statistical study that a large fraction of errors (for some models 40%) is concentrated in a small area of the drive (the bottom 10% of the logical sector space) leads us to a new scheme that uses stronger codes for only this part of the drive and reduces the number of drives with unrecoverable errors by 30% compared to SPC.

-We also evaluate the interleaved-parity check (IPC) scheme [5, 10] that promises reliability close to the powerful maximum distance separable erasure codes (MDS), with much less overhead.
+We also evaluate the interleaved-parity check (IPC) scheme [Dholakia et al. 2008; Iliadis et al. 2008] that promises reliability close to the powerful maximum distance separable erasure codes (MDS), with much less overhead.
 Unfortunately, we find IPC's reliability to be significantly weaker than that of MDS.
-We attribute the discrepancy between our results and those in [5, 10] to the difference between the statistical assumptions (e.g. geometric distribution of error bursts) in [5, 10] and the properties of LSEs in the field (long tails in error burst distributions).
-Finally, we present a new scheme, based on adaptations of the ideas behind rowdiagonal parity [4], with significantly lower overheads than MDS, but very similar reliability.
+We attribute the discrepancy between our results and those in Dholakia et al. [2008] and Iliadis et al. [2008] to the difference between the statistical assumptions (e.g., geometric distribution of error bursts) in Dholakia et al. [2008] and Iliadis et al. [2008] and the properties of LSEs in the field (long tails in error burst distributions).
+Finally, we present a new scheme, based on adaptations of the ideas behind row-diagonal parity [Corbett et al. 2004], with significantly lower overheads than MDS, but very similar reliability.